Windows Installer, Java Installer, Freeware Installer

 • It has a type of file that it associated to, called, say, EDI file.

-If Advanced Installer is not currently running, launch it by double-clicking a desktop icon or selecting it from the "Start" menu.
-When the application starts, you will see a dialog where you can choose the type of the project you want to create.
+After launching Advanced Installer, you will be presented with a dialog where you can choose the type of the project you want to create.

-Select Professional and press the OK button.
+Select Professional and press the Create Project button.
 The new project has been created and from now on you will edit it.

 SaveSave the project and give it an appropriate name - let's say "Tutorial" for this example.